-• It will be the responsibility of each supervisor to instruct employees in the location and use of all fire extinguishers that are available in their work area, shop, building, etc. This includes instruction on the type of fire extinguisher to be used on the different classes and types of fires (e.g., gasoline oil, electric, wood, etc.).
+• It will be the responsibility of each supervisor to train employees in the location and use of all fire extinguishers that are available in their work area, shop, building, etc. This includes instruction on the type of fire extinguisher to be used on the different classes and types of fires (e.g., gasoline, diesel, oil, electric, wood, etc.).
+The THA should include fire extinguisher selection and location as it relates to the work area.

-Class of Type of Fire Fire Extinguisher Wood, paper, rags, etc. Water, loaded stream, tri-class dry chemical Flammable liquids Dry chemical, CO gasoline, oil, grease Electrical Dry chemical, CO
+Class of Type of Fire Fire Extinguisher

+Wood, paper, rags, etc. Water, loaded stream, tri-class dry chemical

+Flammable liquids Dry chemical, CO

+Electrical Dry chemical, CO
-• It is the responsibility of Project Supervision to plan and have adequate dry powder extinguishers installed in all work area spaces, floors, and buildings where burning, welding, cutting, or open-flame equipment must be used.
-These extinguishers should be arranged so that they is an extinguisher within quick reach of any work which could cause a fire.

-• Each welder, burner, or operator of open-flame equipment must have an individual fire extinguisher in the immediate vicinity, there must be ten (10) pound or larger powder extinguisher within immediate reach (50 feet) of any work of this nature.
-Fire extinguishers for welding on scaffolds shall be readily available (within reach to the workers.)
+- It is the responsibility of Project Supervision or their designee to plan and have adequate dry powder extinguishers installed in all general work area spaces, floors, and buildings.
+Where burning, welding, cutting, or open-flame equipment must be used, the person conducting this work must provide an adequate fire extinguisher for their work.
+These extinguishers should be arranged so that they are within quick reach of any hot work which could cause a fire. - Each welder, burner, or operator of open-flame equipment must have an individual fire extinguisher in the immediate vicinity, there must be ten (10) pound or larger powder extinguisher within immediate reach (50 feet) of any work of this nature.
+Fire extinguishers for welding on scaffolds shall be readily available (within reach to the workers).
 It is the responsibility of supervision to see that this requirement is followed at all times.
-In work areas, fire extinguishers will be placed on 100-foot checkerboard patter (the previously mention "red boards).